Universal separability criterion for arbitrary density matrices from causal properties of separable and entangled quantum states: Discussion

 \subsection{Dualities in the separability/entanglement thresholds for EC-density matrices}

 At this point, one can see a remarkable duality between N-free and N-coupled regimes: to transfer in causal criterion (19) from one regime to another one needs just to switch the number of completely orthogonal configurations and the number of virtual quantum transitions (see also Eqs.(20,21)).
-Naturally, this peculiarity implies also the duality between the N-free (non-interacting) and N-coupled (interacting) variations of causal separbility criterion of Eqs.(19-22).
-To see this for a)-class EC-density matrices one can compare the expressions (32) and (43) for the threshold values of entanglement parameter in the weakly mixing N-free and strongly mixing N-coupled cases: one can see that these two formulas can be reduced to each other by means of a simple transformation $ (D-1) \rightarrow (D-1)^{-1} $.
-The same remains true also for the threshold values of Eqs.(35) and (40) for strongly mixing N-free case and weakly mixing N-coupled case.
-So, one can write following duality relation for function $ p_{th}( D-1 ) $ in such the cases
+Naturally, this peculiarity implies also the duality between the N-free (non-interacting) and N-coupled (interacting) variations of causal separability criterion of Eqs.(19-22).
+To see this for a)-class EC-density matrices one can compare the expressions (28) and (46) for the threshold values of entanglement parameter in the weakly mixing N-free and strongly mixing N-coupled cases, correspondingly.
+One can see that these two formulas can be reduced to each other by means of a simple transformation $ (D-1) \rightarrow (D-1)^{-1} $.
+The same remains true also for the threshold values of Eqs.(38) and (44) for strongly mixing N-free case and weakly mixing N-coupled cases.
+So, one can write down following general duality relation for function $ p_{th}( D-1 ) $ in all these cases

-At the same time, for the b-class of EC-density matrices where one has two thresholds of separability the consequences of the duality between N-free (non-intercting) and N-coupled (interacting) cases are even more pronounced.
-As it has been already mentioned in the previous section dual cases can be obtained just by switching values of two thresholds, i.e. $ p_{th1}(\vert m \vert) \Leftrightarrow p_{th2}(\vert m \vert) $.
-Such the duality for the functions $ p_{th1,2}(\vert m \vert) $reads
+At the same time, for the b-class of EC-density matrices where one has two thresholds of separability the consequences of the duality between N-free (non-interacting) and N-coupled (interacting) cases are even more pronounced.
+As it has been already mentioned in the previous subsection dual cases can be obtained just by switching values of two thresholds, i.e. $ p_{th1}(\vert m \vert) \Leftrightarrow p_{th2}(\vert m \vert) $.
+Therefore, such the duality for the functions $ p_{th1,2}(\vert m \vert) $ reads

-\subsection{Predictions of the causal separability criterion for EC-density matrices: arrays of qubits}
+\subsection{Application of the causal separability criterion for EC-density matrices: arrays of qubits}